OleksandrNechai/blogposts/2017/What-are-TypeScripts-any-void-never-undefined-and-null-types.md

 >The Any type is used to represent any JavaScript value.
 The Any type is a supertype of all types and is assignable to and from all types.
 In general, in places where a type is not explicitly provided and TypeScript cannot infer one, the Any type is assumed.

 So, the `any` is the way how so-called optional typing is implemented in TypeScript.
 With `any` you effectively switch off the type checking and working in "JavaScript mode".
 It is very useful when you gradually migrate from JavaScript and have not yet figured out all types.
-This is one of the core TypeScript's values propositions.
+This is one of the core TypeScript's value propositions.

 ```ts
 let x; // x is implicitly any